kelvinagyareyeboah/Face-Detection-App/README.md

 #
-A retime face detectilication built in using 's Haar
+A retime face detectilication built in using 's Ha